- Check a range of cards in minutes

-There will usually be a “cards” section within the app which will enable you to instantly create at least one virtual card.
+There will usually be a “cards” section within the app where you may instantly create at least 1 virtual card.
 It’s here that you can also freeze and unfreeze your card whenever you need to.

 What are the drawbacks of a virtual credit card?

 Perhaps the biggest drawback to using a virtual credit card is that it can only be used online, not in-store.
 You also won’t be able to use a virtual card for cash withdrawals, although this isn’t generally recommended for standard credit cards either.

 Virtual credit cards can also be problematic if you are using them to book a hotel room or flights as you might be asked to show the purchasing card as proof of identification when you arrive.